 And once you feel revitalised, venture beyond the peacefulness of the village to discover what Devon has to offer...

-We moved to Devon in 2015 in search of a gentler pace of life.
-Our children had by now grown up and flown the nest and our successful coffee shop business in Dorset had new owners.
+We relocated to Devon in 2015, ready to embrace a new chapter in our lives.
 With an appetite for the great outdoors, it was not surprising that we were drawn to Dartmoor, with it's wonderfully wild and exhilarating landscapes.